Concepts

 Resume command

-• Claude Code: claude --resume <session-id> --cwd <cwd>
+• Claude Code: claude --resume <session-id>

 • Codex CLI: codex resume <session-id>

-• Amp: amp thread continue <thread-id>
+• Amp: amp threads continue <thread-id>

-• pi: pi agent resume <session-id>
+• pi: pi --session <session-id>

-• OpenCode: opencode --session <id>
+• OpenCode: opencode -s <id>

 Cost estimation

 Cost is derived from the token counters already present in the transcript, multiplied by the per-model price list baked into lazyagent.
 Supported model families include Claude (Opus, Sonnet, Haiku), GPT (4o, 4.1, o1, o3), and Gemini.
 Unknown models show tokens but no cost.
+Grok sessions show no per-session token or cost figures because Grok’s local transcript data does not expose an input/output/cache token split.

 Costs are estimates — the authoritative number is always your provider’s billing console.